Business Intelligence

 2055_08_016

-The outer edge of the above figure shows the various users of the data lake:
+The outer edge of the figure shows the various users of the data lake:

-• The analytics team is a group of users, including data scientists, responsible for carrying out the advanced analytics across the data lake.
+• The analytics team is a group of users, including data scientists, that is responsible for carrying out the advanced analytics across the data lake.

-• The information curator is responsible for the management of the data catalog, which will be used by users to find the relevant data elements within the data lake.
+• The information curator is responsible for the management of the data catalog, which users will employ to find relevant data elements in the data lake.

 • The governance, risk, and compliance team is responsible for defining the overall governance program of the data lake and any associated reporting functions to demonstrate compliance.